Design Director. Style Architect. Visionary.

 Client Context

-I designed a 20+ page digital guide entirely in Figma, blending high-contrast editorial layout with structured business content.
+I designed a 20+ page digital guide entirely in Figma, blending editorial layout with structured business content.
 I wrote and edited the copy using AI tools, ensuring tone consistency, clarity, and relevance.
-The visual style was inspired by luxury fashion lookbooks — bold, clean, and elevated.
 I generated all imagery and mockups using generative tools and custom templates, giving the guide a cohesive and aspirational feel.

 Design & Strategy Highlights